 Many major chains offer dedicated Valentine’s Day menus, typically providing a multi-course set menu – often including a drink – for a fixed price.
 These deals are a great way to enjoy indulgent dishes, which are usually much more expensive when ordered individually from the à la carte menu:

-• Harvester You can get a three-course Valentine’s Day set menu from 13 until the 15 February for £25.99 each.
+Harvester You can get a three-course Valentine’s Day set menu from 13 until 15 February for £25.99 each.
 You can also include two 125ml glasses of Prosecco for £7.95.

-You can also try to take advantage of smart dining platforms like First Table and The Fork.
+You can also try to take advantage of smart dining platforms such as First Table and The Fork.
 These let you dine at certain restaurants for less.
-With First Table, you’ll need to reserve the first or last sitting of the day – but in return you’ll get 50% off food for everyone at the table (drinks are full price).
+With First Table, you’ll need to reserve the first or last sitting of the day – but in return, you’ll get 50% off food for everyone at the table (drinks are full price).
 The Fork offers early-bird and off-peak discounts at participating restaurants.

 However, restaurants have full control over the days and times they offer, so availability for Valentine's Day may be a tad limited.